ukmac/ukmac.github.io/_posts/2020-12-09-daily-post.md

 toc: true
 excerpt : "Thoughts on VS Code as Jekyll/Github editor."
 ---
 [Visual Studio Code](https://code.visualstudio.com/) is now my preferred text editor for updating this Jekyll blog.
 The built in Github connectivity and excellent Markdown plugins for previewing posts before they are committed combine to make it one of the simplest ways to create new content.

-I have tried [Prose.io](https://prose.io) ([see my post from October](http://ukmac.net/2020/10/prose.io/)) as well and in some ways this is easier than VS Code but now I am up and running on my new MacBook Air VS Code is definitely preferable.
+I have tried [Prose.io](https://prose.io) ([see my post from October](http://ukmac.net/2020/10/prose.io/)) a lovely simple to use web editor for static content Github hosted sites such as Jekyll.
+The main limitation of Prose for me is the lack of any way to upload and link to images in my posts.
+This may or may not be an issue depending on the type of content you need to post but personally I do want a way to upload and link to screenshots within my posts.

 ## Daily Links